 Here’s exactly what we’ll cover in this Facebook live streaming tutorial:

 - How To Livestream To Facebook On Desktop

 - How To Livestream To Facebook On Mobile

-- What Is The Best Way To Livestream On Facebook?
+- Best Way To Livestream On Facebook?

 Plus we’ll also share our top Facebook live tips along the way.
 You’ll learn how to go live on Facebook like a pro in no time!

 First up, let’s take a look at the entry level options.
 This includes the tools Facebook gives you: the Facebook app for mobile and Facebook Live Producer for desktop.